TalanSoft/www-talansoft-com-wiki/VlkGuides/ar-in-10-mins.md

 In this tutorial we are going to explain how to create a simple scene with an animated 3D asset that you can showcase in AR with your mobile.

-## Step 1: Prepare your assets
+## Step 1: Prepare the assets need for your AR scene
 After designing your assets with your preferred 3D modelling suite, export them in one of following formats:
 - FBX or DAE for animated & static assets.
 - OBJ is also an option for static assets.
 - JPG, PNG or TGA for textures (It is recommended to set a maximum texture resolution of 2048x2048px).

-## Step 2: Create a Valkyrie project
+## Step 2: Create your AR scene Valkyrie project
 - Open the Valkyrie Launcher & click on the New App tab.
 - Select the template of your choice & click on create button located at the bottom-right corner.
   ![1](https://cdn2.talansoft.com/img/docs/AR_Scene/1.png)